RagtagOpen/now-again/README.md

       }
     }

 Note: the webhook is currently only called at the end of a successful run, but it will eventually be used to report errors, as well.

+We recommend creating a webhook with something like [Zapier](https://zapier.com/) to handle job completion notifications.

 ### ExposeEnv